International

 inefficient.

-most people are in practice excluded from the markets for
+because most people are in practice excluded from the markets

-productive capital and thus excluded from ownership of what
+for productive capital and thus excluded from ownership

-creates a large part of the wealth.
-The exclusion is the main
+of what creates a large part of the wealth.
+The exclusion

-of huge rich-poor divisions as well as an abysmal treatment
+because of huge rich-poor divisions as well as an abysmal

-of many social groups including carers and women who often
+treatment of many social groups including carers and women

 And it is inefficient with the basic evidence being